 Skip to content

-React Rendering
+React

-React bindings cover these UI jobs:
+It covers these UI jobs:

 • provide a router and optional history adapter to a React subtree;

-• render the deepest opened route view;
+• render the deepest opened route view, with parent layouts and child outlets;

 • build links that keep normal browser anchor behavior;

-• preload React chunks for route views.
+• preload React chunks for lazy route views;

 tsx